 “A holistic concept of health is an integral part of a strong cultural identity.
-Many First Nations communities believe that the way to achieve individual, family, and community wellness (a balance of mental, physical, emotional, and spiritual aspects of life) is through culturally specific, holistic interventions.”(Health Canada and the Assembly of First Nations.
+Many First Nations communities believe that the way to achieve individual, family, and community wellness (a balance of mental, physical, emotional, and spiritual aspects of life) is through culturally specific, holistic interventions.”(Indigenous Services Canada and the Assembly of First Nations.
 First Nations Mental Wellness Continuum Framework.
-Ottawa: Health Canada, 2015.
+Ottawa: Indigenous Services Canada, 2015.
 33.)

 Indigenous Certification Board of Canada.
 Formerly known as the First Nations Wellness/Addictions Counsellor Certification Board (FNWACCB).

 Individual and Group Counselling